 - Exceptionally, a member may be dismissed for conduct such as violation of professional or ethical standards which, in the opinion of the Board or ten EAGE members, is detrimental to the objectives of the Association.
 The member concerned shall be heard by the Board and advised of the reason for dismissal, and has the right of appeal before an Annual Business Meeting.

-XIII Professional & Ethical Standards
+XVI Professional & Ethical Standards

 - EAGE members seek to use their talents, skills and experience for the benefit of society and have regard for the impact of their actions upon the environment.